The Women Of ‘Boxer Wives’ Pull No Punches In New Series Airing Exclusively On BOSSIP [Video]

 The ladies of Boxer Wives love hard and fight even harder, just like their men.
 This brand new series captures the not-so-pretty truth that goes along with this profession, making for a life that’s just as unpredictable, emotional and passionate as the fighters they love.

 Check out a trailer for the series down below.
-You can catch all 8 episodes along with one bonus episode of Boxer Wives right here, exclusively on Bossip!
+To watch the whole season click here!

 Comments